byahmedali/byahmedali.github.io/_projects/02-hec-assistant.md

 Coming soon.

 ### Acknowledgements ✅
-- This is learning project, and has been developed in collaboration with an undergrad student, Maryam Naz.
+- This is a learning project, and has been developed in collaboration with an undergraduate student, Maryam Naz.
-- Source document and HEC logos used in the demo app are owned by HEC.
+- Source documents and HEC logos used in the demonstration app are owned by HEC.